Agent Builder Demo Application

 I like the style but it's a lot more expensive than other brands without any difference in quality.

-Click Generate response, and navigate back to the Blueprint view.
+Click Draft response, and navigate back to the Blueprint view.
 You’ll see that the agent took a different path through the blueprint, this time selecting the Pricing

 category and drafting a response using a pricing-related prompt.

-The UI view is where you define the agent’s appearance.
-You build the UI with components that you can customize and reference in the blueprint.
+The Interface view is where you define the agent’s appearance.
+You build the interface with components that you can customize and reference in the blueprint.

 Hidden sections

 You won’t see the hidden section for the results in the UI when you first load the agent.
-You can see that the section is in the UI from the Component tree in the bottom left of the page.
+You can see that the section is in the UI from the Interface Layers view, which shows all the components in the UI.
 The hidden section has an icon next to it indicating that it’s not visible.

 Click that element in the Component tree to see its settings.
 Under Visibility, it’s set to only show up once there is a value in the review_response